 About Field Studies

-Field Studies is an emerging independent study programme and research network that offers an alternative model to traditional education in the arts and humanities.
-It operates as a roaming academy with a base in London from where it organises intensive, week-long residencies in different cities and locations across Europe.
+Field Studies is an independent study programme and research network that fundamentally rethinks the domain of education, and the disciplines and institutions that frame it.
+It operates as a roaming academy with a base in London, from where it organises intensive, week-long residencies in different cities and locations.

-The programme offers practitioners the opportunity to join residencies on an individual basis, or to conjoin a series of modular residencies into an Advanced Study Programme that supports students in the development of a sustained research project over the space of one or two years.
+The programme is structured around themes and different ways of learning and knowing.
+Students can join residencies on an individual basis, or combine them into a modular, advanced study programme that supports the development of a sustained research project over the space of two years.

 Field Studies Slides